polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/contracts_module.md

 ## Contracts Module vs EVM

-The Contracts module has learned from problems that have arisen in Ethereum.
+The Contracts module has learned from problems that have arisen in Ethereum ecosystem.
+Beyond the problems with the EVM, which even the Ethereum community is solving with [ewasm](https://github.com/ewasm/design), there are fundamental economic issues with permanent TODO

 ## Next Steps

 ### Learn More

-- Learn how to [develop custom Substrate runtime modules](development/module/index.md).
+- Learn about [ink!, a Rust based embedded domain specific language](conceptual/runtime/contracts/ink.md) for developing smart contracts for the SRML Contracts module.

 ### Examples

-- Follow a [tutorial to add a runtime module to your Substrate runtime](tutorials/adding-a-module-to-your-runtime.md).
+- Follow a [tutorial to add this SRML Contracts module to your Substrate runtime](tutorials/adding-a-module-to-your-runtime.md).

 ### References

-- Visit the reference docs for the [System module](/rustdocs/master/srml_system/index.html).
+- Visit the reference docs for the [SRML Contracts module](/rustdocs/master/srml_contracts/index.html).

 - Visit the reference docs for the [Executive module](/rustdocs/master/srml_executive/index.html).

 - Visit the reference docs for the [SRML support library](https://substrate.dev/rustdocs/master/srml_support/index.html).